 Deepening our commitment to asylum seekers & immigrants

-Hope Acts work is rooted in our strong belief that asylum seekers and immigrants deserve an opportunity to thrive in the U.S. Our apartment building in downtown Portland ME, Hope House, is both a home for asylum seekers and a space where we provide English classes and individualized support.
+Hope Acts work is rooted in our strong belief that asylum seekers and immigrants deserve an opportunity to thrive in the U.S. Our apartment building in downtown Portland ME, Hope House, is both a home for asylum seekers and a space for individualized support.

 • Hope House English Language Program (HHELP) – Remote English classes continue on a rolling basis.
 Click here to sign up for English Classes.
 To register by phone: contact francois@hopeacts.org or 207-318-4642.
 For questions about HHELP, contact sarah@hopeacts.org or 207-460-3730.

-• Housing Education and Assistance: Tuesdays 11am-3pm and Fridays 1-5pm at Hope House.
+• Housing Education and Assistance: Tuesdays 11am-3pm and Fridays by appointment only at Hope House.

 • Walk-In Services for general inquiries and to make appointments: Mondays, Wednesdays and Thursdays 11am-3pm at Hope House.

 • Work Permit Form Assistance: by appointment only at Portland Public Library.
-Call 207-274-6005 and leave your name and phone number to be scheduled for an appointment.
+To schedule an appointment, contact mariam@hopeacts.org or 207-420-0021.

 • Asylum Application Resource Center (AARC) by appointment only at the Portland Public Library.
-Come to Hope House on Monday, Tuesday or Wednesday between 11 and 3 to make an appointment.
+Come to Hope House on Monday, Tuesday or Wednesday 11am-3pm to make an appointment.

 For inquiries related to Hope Acts Programs please call 207-274-6005 or email alice@hopeacts.org.